florib779/Roon/articles/roon-wine.md

 There was already the [idea to create a Snap or Flatpak file](https://community.roonlabs.com/t/roon-ui-on-wine-as-linux-snap/69425) to simplify the installation even more.

-Also take a look at this experimental flatpak file: https://github.com/RoPieee/roon-in-flatpak
+Also take a look at [this experimental flatpak file](https://github.com/RoPieee/roon-in-flatpak).

 ## Common Problems